 How do I get involved?

-You can get involved with DGHP as a Board or DMC member or perhaps you would like to join your local TARA group by emailing us here.
+You can get involved with DGHP as a Board member or join your local TARA or other group by emailing us here.
 You can also contact our Customer Service Centre on 0800 011 3447 and ask for the Communities and Communications Team.
-(All TARA’s accredited by DGHP are listed with contact details on our RTO list viewed here.)
+(All TARA’s accredited by DGHP are listed with contact details on our RTO list here.)

 Our Community Participation Strategy & Area Action Plans